 Why People Use Wrike Job Numbers

-1. Distinguishing between tasks with the same name
+1. To distinguish between tasks with the same name

-When task titles aren't enough, unique job numbers for every task will help your team stay on the same page.
-If your team frequently works on tasks with similar names you can refer to tasks by their job numbers to keep the conversation organized.
+If your team frequently works on tasks with similar names, you can refer to tasks by their job numbers to keep conversations organized.
+Unique job numbers help teams stay on the same page.

-2. Quickly finding source files for printed materials
+2. To quickly find source files for printed materials

-If your company prints fliers or any physical materials, include the job number for the task that contains the source file in small font at the bottom of your material.
-This way you'll be able to quickly and easily find source files for reprinting any materials just by going to Wrike.
+If your company prints fliers or other physical materials, include the job number for the task that contains the source file in small font at the bottom of your material.
+This makes it easy to find source files in Wrike and quickly reprint anything you need.

 "I need 5,000 extra copies of flier #54351."